Get a sun-sational 50% discount with Crunch - deal expires soon!

 FRS 105 requires all small businesses to publish their:

-You don’t need to provide as many notes with these documents anymore, just the basic information on your company director’s transactions.
+You don’t need to provide detailed notes with these statements, just some basic information about your company director’s transactions.

 A small business qualifies as a micro entity as long as it doesn’t exceed two or more of the following criteria in a financial year:

-Unless you’re a newly formed company, you also need to have met these conditions for two consecutive years.
-If you tick off more than two of these criterias, then you will no longer be considered to be a micro-entity.
+Unless you’re a newly formed company, you need to have met these conditions for two consecutive years.
+If you tick off more than two of these criteria, then you’ll no longer be considered to be a micro-entity.